Brahmanandam

-Kanneganti Brahmanandam (born 1 February 1956), known mononymously as Brahmanandam, is an Indian actor, comedian, impersonator, and voice actor known for his works predominantly in Telugu cinema.
-He is particularly known for his comic performances.
-He holds the Guinness World Record for the most screen credits for a living actor, appearing in over 1000 films to date.
-He was awarded an honorary doctorate by Acharya Nagarjuna University.
-In 2009, he was honoured with the Padma Shri, the fourth-highest civilian award in India, for his contribution to Art.
-Brahmanandam is one of the highest-paid comic actors in India.
+Kanneganti Brahmanandam (born 1 February 1956) is an Indian actor and comedian known for his work in Telugu cinema.
+Recognised as one of India's finest and highest-paid comic actors, he holds the Guinness World Record for the most screen credits for a living actor, having appeared in over 1,000 films.
+Brahmanandam has received numerous accolades, including six Nandi Awards and two Filmfare Awards, and was honoured with the Padma Shri, India's fourth-highest civilian award, in 2009.
+He was also awarded an honorary doctorate by Acharya Nagarjuna University.

-After completing his Master of Arts degree, Brahmanandam worked as a Telugu lecturer in Attili of West Godavari district, Andhra Pradesh.
+After completing his Master of Arts degree, Brahmanandam worked as a Telugu lecturer in Attili of West Godavari district.
 Simultaneously, he also worked in theatre and as a mimicry artist.
 He made his television debut in 1985 with DD Telugu's Pakapakalu which received appreciation from the audience.
 After watching his performance in the show, director Jandhyala cast him in the film Aha Naa Pellanta!
 (1987), which became his breakthrough role.
-In a career spanning over 35 years, he has garnered six state Nandi Awards, one Filmfare Award South, and six CineMAA Awards.

 Early life

-Brahmanandam was born on 1 February 1956 in Sattenapalle, Andhra Pradesh.
+Brahmanandam was born on 1 February 1956 in a Telugu family in Chaganti Vari Palem village, Sattenapalli, Andhra Pradesh.
 His parents are Nagalingachari and Lakshmi Narsamma.
 His father was a carpenter and Brahmanandam was one of eight children.
 He completed his Master of Arts degree and joined as a Telugu lecturer in Attili of West Godavari district.